 You can then reclaim the remaining tax paid on any gifts in your annual tax return.
 You should do this in the year of the gift wherever possible.
 If you wish this part of your tax relief to be given to St Mary’s, Primrose Hill, you can request on your tax return that the Inland Revenue does this.
 You will need to quote reference number KAJ20XG in your return.

-Christine Brace, our Stewardship Secretary, will be glad to supply you with any of the appropriate forms, and will be happy to answer any questions entirely confidentially.
+Cathy Howard, our Stewardship Secretary, will be glad to supply you with any of the appropriate forms, and will be happy to answer any questions entirely confidentially.

 Are You Willing?